-SCOUP (San Compatibility and Opportunistic Use Program)
+SCOUP (Sand Compatibility and Opportunistic Use Program)

 The City continues to implement its Sand Compatibility and Opportunistic Use Program (SCOUP) to obtain upland sources of opportunistically available beach sand.
 The City's permits allow the City to receive up to 150,000 cubic yards of sand on its beaches each year.
-In 2018, the City completed the process to extend its SCOUP for another five years, which extends extended new permit approvals received from the California State LandLands Commission, CCC USACE, and Regional Water Quality Control Board through 2023/2024.
-The City's SCOUP is a key element of the City's long-term shoreline management program and is a key sea level rise adaptation strategy.
+In 2018, the City completed the process to extend its SCOUP for another five years, which extended new permit approvals received from the California State Lands Commission, CCC USACE, and Regional Water Quality Control Board through 2023/2024.
+The City's SCOUP is a key element of the City's long-term shoreline management program and sea level rise adaptation strategy.
 The City completed its first SCOUP project with construction of Solana 101 in Spring 2021.
-The City

-Although Tthe City had been coordinating continues to work with H.G.
-Fenton (Solana Highlands) to develop the a SCOUP Work Plan that is anticipated to start in 2023 Project, the anticipated timing of when sand will likely become available from this site redevelopment of the site project potentially conflicts with the larger USACE project.
-Therefore, the City has recently reached out to other local jurisdictions with active SCOUP permits to inform them of thisese opportunistically available beach sand deposits-which will become available later this year.
-It is currently anticipated that Oceanside may receivebe interested in the sand deposits from the Solana Highlands redevelopment-project to use to enhance their beaches which has the potential to benefit all beaches downcoast of Oceanside.
+Although the City had been coordinating with H.G.
+Fenton (Solana Highlands) to develop a SCOUP Project, the anticipated timing of when sand will likely become available from this development of the site potentially conflicts with the larger USACE project.
+Therefore, the City has recently reached out to other local jurisdictions with active SCOUP permits to inform them of this opportunistically available beach sand which will become available later this year.
+It is currently anticipated that Oceanside may be interested in the sand deposits from the Solana Highlands project to use to enhance their beaches which has the potential to benefit all beaches downcoast of Oceanside.

 Summary of Completed Projects / Programs: The San Elijo Lagoon Restoration Project (SELRP) provided beach sand for Solana Beach in the Spring of 2018.
 Approximately 146,000 cubic yards of sand from the SELRP was placed at Fletcher Cove.
-Approximately 300,000 cubic yards of sand were placed on the beach at Cardiff and used to nourish the nature based living shoreline located north of the City.
+Approximately 300,000 cubic yards of sand were placed on the beach at Cardiff and used to nourish the nature based living shoreline located north of our City.

-The second SANDAG Regional Beach Sand Project (RBSP2RBSPII) was successfully completed in 2012 and the five-year post construction monitoring program was completed in 2017.
+The second SANDAG Regional Beach Sand Project (RBSPII) was successfully completed in 2012 and the five-year post construction monitoring program was completed in 2017.